S T A Y

 If Manila has its own classic hotel named after itself, Balanga City finally has its The Plaza Hotel-Balanga, a shining slab of so-called starchitechture... a pulsating center of luxury that generates prestige and relevance in the Philippines.

-Official website of The Plaza Hotel-Balanga
+The Plaza Hotel-Balanga

 Address: Plaza Mayor de Ciudad de Balanga, Balanga City, Bataan, Philippines 2100